 Once you are on the home page, you have various templates to choose from.

-You either choose from those templates or click on Blank.
+You either choose from those templates or click on Blank to create google docs.

 Selecting the Blank option will open a blank page for you to work on